VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 = 2.1.0 =

-- Add: Hash per second display on the VY256 miner.
+- Add: Hash per second display on the VidYen Webminer.
 - Add: Console log for miner.
 - Fix: Documentation updated and checked for grammar

 = 2.0.0 =

-- Fix: VY256 miner has way better hashrate (More of a server side fix)
+- Fix: VidYen Webminer has way better hashrate (More of a server side fix)
 - Fix: Menu graphics have been made more friendly to WordPress installs that rename their default plugins folder to something other than plugins.
 - Fix: Public log for current user fixed (mostly as pagenation does not work).
 Use: [vyps-pl current=TRUE]
 - Add: (MAJOR) RNG QUADS game [vyps-quads pid=4 betbase=100] (Ere we go!)